dhruvilmamtora/dhruvilmamtora/README.md

 1. 🤹‍♂️ I start 10 projects and finish none (but I’m trying)
 2. 🧠 Learning to code from scratch because chaos is fun
-3. 💾 My code runs… after 27 errors and 3 breakdowns
+3. 💾 My code runs after 27 errors and 3 breakdowns
 4. 🚀 Goal: make something that works on the first try (lol)

 ---